Kipre/EUDemographyCleaner/internship/siaas/README.md

 | variable2*variable2 | 0        |  0        |

 and in each column one can find the coefficients of the different terms in the identified dynamics.

+## Error handling

+If the request is not valid a 400 (bad request) response will be thrown.
+If data is not well formed or an error occurs during the processing, a csv with the error description well be returned.

 ## TODO